YSZhuoyang/go-dispatcher/README.md

                       |   pool  |
                       -----------

-A worker pool is used to spawn and keep workers accessible by the dispatcher.
-Jobs are queued and dispatched within a loop, and registering them in their local worker pools.
-Workers are recycled by global worker pool after dispatchers are finalized.
+A dispatcher internally maintains a worker pool and runs a job dispatching loop allocating new jobs to workers available.
+It then waits for all Jobs dispatched to finish and cleanup everything.

-Note: a dispatcher is not supposed to be reused, as calling `Finalize()` ends the task loop.
-This is to avoid no longer used task dispatchers leaving infinite task loops.
+Note: a dispatcher is not meant to be reused, `Finalize()` must be called at the end to terminate its job dispatching loop.
+This is to avoid goroutine leaks.

 ## How to use